BrandonCookeDev/smashgg.js/README.md

         * **concurrency** - integer value for how many web request promises should be made concurrently.
 Defaults to 4
 * **getCompleteSets()**
     * Returns a Promise that resolves an array of `Set` objects that are completed
+    * **options** - options for the bulk pull proceedure
+        * **fromCacheTF** - boolean value for if the value should be retrieved from cache.
+Defaults to true
+        * **concurrency** - integer value for how many web request promises should be made concurrently.
+Defaults to 4
 * **getIncompleteSets()**
     * Returns a Promise that resolves an array of `Set` objects that are not completed yet
+    * **options** - options for the bulk pull proceedure
+        * **fromCacheTF** - boolean value for if the value should be retrieved from cache.
+Defaults to true
+        * **concurrency** - integer value for how many web request promises should be made concurrently.
+Defaults to 4

 #### Getters
 * **getName()**